-Institute of Banking Personnel Selection, commonly known as IBPS is an esteemed organisation which is responsible for conducting the recruitment process for various posts to be filled in various Public Sector Banks that are covered under it.
-Every year it releases vacancies for the post of officers and clerks as well, depending on the number of vacancies in each public sector bank listed under it.
+Institute of Banking Personnel Selection, commonly known as IBPS is an esteemed organization that is responsible for conducting the recruitment process for various posts to be filled in various Public Sector Banks that are covered under it.
+Every year it releases vacancies for the post of officers and IBPS clerk as well, depending on the number of vacancies in each public sector bank listed under it.

 Every year lakhs of students appear for the IBPS CLERK examination which increases competition every year and makes it tougher for an individual to achieve a high rank in order to get his desired bank.
 This is the reason why one needs to have a well thought-out study plan and strategy to follow on the actual exam day.

 Having a plan beside you before starting any kind of preparation, is the first and major step to success.
 To chalk out a plan you first need to have the required ingredients just as you need them before preparing a dish!
 To make sure you come out with flying colors and make a delicious end product, you should ensure having all the ingredients in a balanced quantity, not too much and not too less.

 You need to mix all the ingredients in a proper way to get a final product which, in this case, will be enjoyed by you the most.
 In other words, you need to have a recipe for success that has a proper mix of all ingredients, that include good sources of information, proper tips /plan how to start your preparation, how much time to devote to each and every section etc. all in a balanced manner.